-The Sea of Galilee (Jewish Virtual Library) Gives a brief history of the region.
+The Sea of Galilee (Jewish Virtual Library) Gives a brief and encyclopedic history of the region.

 Sea Of Galilee Yields Clues For Weather Forecasting (ScienceDaily Magazine) A fascinating study done by Texas A&M University toward the end of accurately predicting currents and temperatures in a body of water.

-Galilee, Sea of (WebBible Encyclopedia, ChristianAnswers.net) Interests the reader with both physically and biblically descriptive facts, including internal links to related topics.
+Galilee, Sea of (ChristianAnswers.net) Interests the reader with both physically and biblically descriptive facts, including internal links to related topics.

 Sea of Tiberias (The Catholic Encyclopedia) Paints a vivid picture of life in this region, both in biblical and modern times.
 Text only, no photographs.

-First Century Harbors on the Sea of Galilee (The Urantia Book Fellowship) Maps remains of first century harbor breakwaters.
-Accompanying text by Mendel Nun, expert on the Sea of Galilee from Kibbutz En Gev, Israel.
+First Century Harbors on the Sea of Galilee (The Urantia Book Fellowship) Includes a map of the remains of first-century harbor breakwaters.

 Sea of Galilee, Israel (Travel for Kids) Offering a unique perspective, this site focuses on aspects of the region of interest to families with children.